BekirNazligul/KitchenAssistant/README.md

 - **`prompt.py`**: Contains the system prompt for the agent, guiding its interactions with users to assist in recipe selection.

+### Chat Interface

+- **`app/ui/chat.py`**: A terminal-based chat interface that provides an easy way to interact with the Kitchen Assistant agent.
+Features include:
+  - Real-time chat with the agent
+  - Error handling for connection issues
+  - Help system with example queries
+  - Clean, formatted output

 ## Setup

 ### Prerequisites